DragonflyStats/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ### Attribute Information:

-For each record in the dataset it is provided:
+For each record in the dataset, there is information for the following

+- An identifier of the subject who carried out the experiment.
+- activity label.
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
+- Time and frequency domain variables.

-- Its activity label.
-- An identifier of the subject who carried out the experiment.
--
-# Variables used:
+### Variables used:

+A full list of variables:

 Variable                  |Description
 --------------------------|--------------------------
 1|subject